 For designer Helene L’Heureux, this meant choosing three portraits that worked well as a set while maintaining aspects of the artist’s style.

 “The simple, asymmetrical frames, white to evoke a framing mat, are integral to the series’ design,” she said.
 “Several shades of black were used to achieve a sense of depth and contrast.
 The simple look was not simple to execute.”

-The domestic rate stamps found on the pane of 16 measure 32 mm x 40 mm (vertical) with 13-plus perforations and P.V.A. gum.
-The U.S. rate and international rate stamps are available in booklets of eight stamps measuring 32.25 mm x 39.75 mm (vertical); they are self-adhesive.
-The stamps on the souvenir sheet measure 150 mm x 97 mm (horizontal) and have 13-plus perforations and P.V.A. gum.
+The domestic-rate stamps found on the pane of 16 measure 32 mm by 40 mm (vertical) with 13-plus perforations and P.V.A. gum.
+The U.S.- and international-rate stamps are available in booklets of eight stamps measuring 32.25 mm by 39.75 mm (vertical); they are self-adhesive.
+The stamps on the souvenir sheet measure 150 mm by 97 mm (horizontal) and have 13-plus perforations and P.V.A. gum.